schererja/smidr/docs/architecture.md

 ### Job Submission Flow

-1. User submits a job via the frontend or API.
+1. User submits a job via the frontend or REST API.
-2. Control Plane validates permissions and evaluates policies.
+2. Control Plane (Lambda) validates permissions and evaluates policies.
-3. Job Controller determines eligible agents.
+3. Job is placed on SQS queue for agent pickup.
 4. Agent pulls the job, executes it, and reports progress.
-5. Artifacts and logs are uploaded and registered in the Artifact Store.
+5. Artifacts and logs are uploaded to S3 and registered in DynamoDB.
 6. Completion status is communicated back to the user and logged for audit.

 ### Artifact Lineage